jnozzi/cocoadev.com/markdown/BaseSixtyFour.md

 ----

-Here is a General/NSData category to do Base64 encode and decode, mostly C, used in Colloquy's General/ChatCore. ~ General/TimothyHatcher
+Here is a NSData category to do Base64 encode and decode, mostly C, used in Colloquy's ChatCore. ~ TimothyHatcher

 http://project.colloquy.info/trac/file/trunk/NSDataAdditions.m

 ----

 !!!
-BIG WARNING to those wanting to use the General/NSDataAdditions category (which has moved to http://colloquy.info/project/browser/trunk/Additions/NSDataAdditions.m ) !!!
+BIG WARNING to those wanting to use the NSDataAdditions category (which has moved to http://colloquy.info/project/browser/trunk/Additions/NSDataAdditions.m ) !!!

-The General/YouTube Plugin used by the General/UIWebView in iOS 4 uses a (hidden) method in General/NSData:      -(NSData*)base64Encoding.
-This obviously conflicts with     -(NSString*)base64Encoding defined by General/NSDataAdditions, will cause web pages with embedded General/YouTube links to crash your app.
+The YouTube Plugin used by the UIWebView in iOS 4 uses a (hidden) method in NSData:      -(NSData*)base64Encoding.
+This obviously conflicts with     -(NSString*)base64Encoding defined by NSDataAdditions, will cause web pages with embedded YouTube links to crash your app.
 I learnt this from bitter personal experience.

 I haven't checked the other methods, but consider yourselves warned.

 - David Jacobson

 ----
-Timothy: Is there any particular license on using General/NSDataAdditions?
+Timothy: Is there any particular license on using NSDataAdditions?

 *I believe it's safe to say it's public domain, since most people who publish categories on objects are just contributing info.
 If it were a 'custom solution' (like a fully-functional control, plug-in, or app), I would worry, but for any categories published here that doesn't say otherwise, consider it public domain.
 To be safe (and honest and honorable), you could and should mention the person's contribution to your own app in your credits.*